-Problem: Calculate the total resistance of three resistors in series: R1 = 4Ω, R2 = 6Ω, R3 = 10Ω.
+Problem: Calculate the total resistance of a series circuit with three resistors: R1 = 4Ω, R2 = 6Ω, and R3 = 10Ω.

 Solution: